This week Evolver Editions/North Atlantic Books is releasing

 prophetic revelations, the Twenty Tablets

-of the Law of Time
+of the Law of Time, the Seven Years

-and finally the launching of the seven volume Cosmic History Chronicles.
+Mystery of the Stone and finally the launching of the seven volume Cosmic History Chronicles.
 Teaming up

 with various brilliant graphic designers, the galactic downloads that Arguelles